Blake (band): History

 In Spring 2018 Blake celebrated their 10th anniversary with a brand-new album recorded in collaboration with the Central Band of the RAF and singers from the Military Wives Choirs.
 The thirteen-track album was recorded in various locations around the UK, notably RAF Northolt and Sonica Studios.
 The album was partly funded by Blake fans from all over the world via PledgeMusic with a percentage of all funds raised going to the RAF charitable trust.
 This was Blake's first classically eligible album since the release of Together in 2009 on Blake/EMI records.

-Charities

-Blake are also ambassadors for certain charities, which include, amongst others, Cancer Research, The War Widows Association, The World Wildlife Fund, Clic Sargent, The Prince's Trust, Variety (The Children's Charity), MIND, Starlight, The Royal British Legion and Help for Heroes.
-The band continue to do much work for military charities, performing at the opening of the Bomber Command Memorial in London for the Queen and 5,000 veterans in the summer of 2012.

-In June 2020 Blake will be performing a concert in aid of The Rose Berney Memorial Fund, at Bracon Hall, Norfolk.
-The performance which is being organised in association with Norfolk Community Foundation is raising money for mental health support and suicide prevention in Norfolk in memory of group member Humphrey Berney's sister.

 Current members

 Oliver Baines

 Oliver "Ollie" Baines (tenor), born 23 November 1982 in Oxford, received classical music training from the age of 8 as a chorister at both New College, Oxford and Winchester Cathedral.
 He was educated at New College School, a private school in Oxford, to which he won a choral scholarship, followed by The Pilgrim’s School, Winchester, then Marlborough College, an independent school in the market town of Marlborough, Wiltshire.
 He was a member of the National Youth Choir of Great Britain from 1999 until 2005.
 Aside from vocal training, Baines also learned the French Horn and the trumpet, as well as the piano.
 He studied degrees in Music and Music Technology, and whilst at university sang with the choirs of Magdalene College, Cambridge and Trinity College, Cambridge before going on to study at the British Institute of Florence and the Guildhall School of Music and Drama.
 He was formerly a Maths and English Tutor.
 He has been producer of many of Blake’s later records, as well as de facto musical director.